Chapter 3 Getting Started with R

 print(product)

 We can save our code in an R script, which is the most basic R file.
-To do that, we go CTR + S and can navigate to the location to save our file.
-Besides this R file (extension: .R) we have a couple of other options, including an R Markdown.
+To do that, we go CTRL + S and we can navigate to the location to save our file.
+Besides this R file (extension: .R) we have a couple of other options, including an R Markdown file.
 I am a huge fan of these.
-If you’re familiar with Python; R Markdown - files are the R equivalent of a jupyter notebook file.
+If you’re familiar with Python; R Markdown - files are the R equivalent of a Jupyter Notebook file.
 They allow you to write code in the same file as nicely organized text.
 You can put in graphs that look really nice, add citations and a bibliography, add chapters, and so much more.
 This whole textbook is actually running in a handful of R Markdown files.
 Eventually, I want to write a small project with you in an R Markdown as well, though for now we can get started with R scripts.

-To fix all these issues, we have something called an R project.
-This is exactly an environment to bundle different R files in a seperate folder, where the working directory is atuomatically set to the root of the project; the location of the project file.
+To have one nicely organized environment, and have set working directories, we have something called an *R project**.
+This is exactly an environment to bundle different R files in a separate folder, where the working directory is automatically set to the root of the project; the location of the project file.
 We create an R project through the following steps:

 • File > New Project